 A mini travel guide of Skiathos island!

-Updated on 06/01/2023.
-Skiathos is an island where every summer crowds of tourists fill the hotels and beaches of the island, enjoying their holidays.
+Skiathos is an island where, every summer, crowds of tourists fill the hotels and beaches, enjoying their holidays.

 In this post, you will find the below information.